jojobear13/shinpokered/README.md

   - Press and hold LEFT or RIGHT then press START to send it to the extra bag space
 - Added hidden moon stone to route 4 guarded by the Lass that is near the Cerulean Cave entrance
 - Added some proper rematch text instead of reusing the slot machine strings
+- Assuming you start a new save, Nuzlocke mode now knows if you're early in the game and have no access to pokeballs

 v1.24.6(hotfix 3)
 - Fixed a problem from 1.24.6hotfix where status screen type was not loading correctly from the PC box